-The members of the Nominating Committee are: Thomas R. Reynolds, Chairman Gerald P. Krueger Donald A. McAfee, Ph.D.
-Joseph R. Slay
+The members of the Nominating Committee are:

+Samuel P. Sears, Jr., Chairman Eric V. Tao

-The Nominating Committee had five meetings during the fiscal year ended December 31, 2005.
-All members of the Nominating Committee are independent, as such term is defined by the Nasdaq Capital Market listing standards, with the exception of Mr. Reynolds.
+The Nominating Committee had five meetings during the fiscal year ended December 31, 2008.
+All members of the Nominating Committee are independent, as such term is defined by the NASDAQ Capital Market listing standards.
 The Nominating Committee undertakes to:

-- Identify individuals qualified to become members of the Board of Directors and to make recommendations to the Board of Directors with respect to candidates for nomination for election at the next annual meeting of shareholders or at such other times when candidates surface and, in connection therewith, consider suggestions submitted by shareholders of the Company; - · Determine and make recommendations to the Board of Directors with respect to the criteria to be used for selecting new members of the Board of Directors; - Oversee the process of evaluation of the performance of the Company's Board of Directors and committees; - Make recommendations to the Board of Directors concerning the membership of committees of the Board and the chairpersons of the respective committees; - Make recommendations to the Board of Directors with respect to the remuneration paid and benefits provided to members of the Board in connection with their service on the Board or on its committees; and - Evaluate Board and committee tenure policies as well as policies covering the retirement or resignation of incumbent directors.
+Identify individuals qualified to become members of the Board of Directors and to make recommendations to the Board of Directors with respect to candidates for nomination for election at the next annual meeting of shareholders or at such other times when candidates surface and, in connection therewith, consider suggestions submitted by shareholders of the Company;

+- Determine and make recommendations to the Board of Directors with respect to the criteria to be used for selecting new members of the Board of Directors; - Oversee the process of evaluation of the performance of the Company's Board of Directors and committees; - Make recommendations to the Board of Directors concerning the membership of committees of the Board and the chairpersons of the respective committees; - Make recommendations to the Board of Directors with respect to the remuneration paid and benefits provided to members of the Board in connection with their service on the Board or on its committees; and - · Evaluate Board and committee tenure policies as well as policies covering the retirement or resignation of incumbent directors.